Steve-Pilato/Steve-Pilato.github.io/_posts/2020-08-20-IMDB-Classification.md

 dfm <-  dfm(corpus, tolower = T, remove = stopwords('english')) #Calculate document term-frequency matrix
 ```

-    Warning message:
-    "Unknown or uninitialised column: `sentiment`."Warning message:
-    "doc_field argument is not used."

 # Model training and evaluation (I will be using Sklearn's functions in this section)

 ## Split data into training and testing sets